jailkey/MoldJS/README.md

 );

 /*
-	After loading you can call:
+	after loading you can call:

 	Mold.Misc.MySeed.dataProperty